aideedamsyar/aideedamsyar/README.md

 ### Hi there 👋

 🔭 My name is Tengku Aideed Amsyar.
-I was born and raised in Malaysia 🇲🇾.
-I am currently based in Seoul, South Korea 🇰🇷.
+I was born and raised in Malaysia 🇲🇾 and currently living in Seoul, South Korea 🇰🇷.

 🏛️ I am a Computer Science sophomore at Hanyang University, Seoul.